South Korea · audience itinerary

 Insider tips

-- ◆Utilize Busan's efficient subway system to navigate between attractions easily.
+- ◆Utilize Busan's efficient subway system for most travel.

 Packing highlights